Platzhalten/Wolvlist/README.md

 then just unzip and run the wolvesville.exe

 ### on Linux

-You can download the latest versions [here](https://github.com/Platzhalten/Wolvesville_list/releases/latest) (the latest version does not support Linux, but the [latest beta](https://github.com/Platzhalten/Wolvlist/releases/tag/v1.1.0-beta-01) does).
+You can download the latest versions [here](https://github.com/Platzhalten/Wolvesville_list/releases/latest).

 Then unpack the tar.gz and run Wolvlist